cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ---
 title: Create Custom Messages for Your Checkers Blockchain
 order: 6
-description: Introducing the message to create a game
+description: Introduce the message to create a game
 tag: deep-dive
 ---